The selection function of the Gaia DR3 open cluster census: Cluster injection and retrieval strategy

-Having created a single-age, single-metallicity stellar population, the next step is to simulate spatial and velocity information.
-We assume that clusters follow a \cite{King_1962} spatial profile with a core radius $r_{c}$ and a tidal radius $r_{t}$, also solving for the value of $r_{50}$ for each King profile following the method in HR23.
-Next, stars are paired into multiple systems based on the relations in \cite{MoeDiStefano_2017}, with secondaries placed near to their primary star based on their computed separation and a random orbital inclination.
-3D stellar velocities are then sampled from a Gaussian distribution \citep{King_1966} with a dispersion based on the cluster's mass \citep[][hereafter PZ10, their Eqn.~4]{PortegiesZwartMcMillan_2010}.
-We assume that $\eta=10$ in this equation, and then linearly scale the dispersion based on the assumed virial ratio of a cluster $Q$ (where $Q=0.5$ is perfectly virialised.)
-Aided by \texttt{astropy}'s coordinates module \citep{AstropyCollaborationRobitaille_2013,AstropyCollaborationPrice-Whelan_2018,AstropyCollaborationPrice-Whelan_2022}, the cluster and its member stars are placed at a Cartesian Galactocentric position $(X,Y,Z)$, with an overall cluster orbit added to individual stellar motions specified initially in cylindrical Galactocentric coordinates with velocities $(V_\phi,V_\rho,V_z)$.
-We use the current Galactocentric frame defaults in \texttt{astropy}, namely: that the Sun is at $X=-8122.0$~pc and $Y=0$~pc \citep{GRAVITYCollaborationAbuter_2018}, with a height above the plane $Z=20.8$~pc \citep{BennettBovy_2019}, and Galactocentric velocity $V_X,V_Y,V_Z=(12.9,245.6,7.78)$~km/s \citep{DrimmelPoggio_2018}.
+After sampling spatial information, we then sampled 3D stellar velocities from a Gaussian distribution \citep[which is a fair assumption for a star cluster][]{King_1966}, with a mean value given by the cluster's overall velocity and with a dispersion based on the cluster's mass \citep[][hereafter PZ10, their Eq.~4]{PortegiesZwartMcMillan_2010}.
+We assumed that $\eta=10$ in this equation, and then we linearly scaled the dispersion based on the assumed virial ratio of a cluster, $Q$ (where $Q=0.5$ is perfectly virialised).
+Throughout the simulation process, geometric calculations were performed by \texttt{astropy}'s coordinates module \citep{AstropyCollaborationRobitaille_2013,AstropyCollaborationPrice-Whelan_2018,AstropyCollaborationPrice-Whelan_2022}, which allows a cluster's member stars to be placed at a given Cartesian galactocentric position with given stellar motions, which can later be transformed into observed positions and velocities (i.e. spherical coordinates, parallaxes, and proper motions in \emph{Gaia}'s coordinate frame).
+We used the current galactocentric frame defaults in \texttt{astropy;} namely, the Sun at $X=-8122.0$~pc and $Y=0$~pc \citep{GRAVITYCollaborationAbuter_2018}, with a height above the plane $Z=20.8$~pc \citep{BennettBovy_2019}, and a galactocentric velocity of $V_X,V_Y,V_Z=(12.9,245.6,7.78)$~km/s \citep{DrimmelPoggio_2018}.